Array§

 first<I extends any[]>(data: I): undefined | ElementType<I>

-Returns the first element of an array, or undefined
+Returns the first element of an array, or undefined if the array is empty.

 Source§flatten<I extends any[]>(data: I): ElementType<I>